Sonikko/sadx_dreamcast/README.md

-# Dreamcast Conversion mod for Sonic Adventure DX PC
+# Dreamcast Conversion by PkR

-This is a source code repo for Dreamcast Conversion, Sound Overhaul 2, HD GUI 2 and a few other SADX mods made by PkR.
+This is the source code repo for Dreamcast Conversion, a mod for Sonic Adventure DX PC that brings back Dreamcast levels, textures, object models, special effects and branding.

 Useful links: